 Curator's Note [中文]

-Religion has been seen as the opposite of modernity in contemporary society.
-Sociologist Max Weber used the concept of "disenchantment" to designate the characteristics of “demystification”in the modern society.
-Scholars, such as Émile Durkheim and Larry Shiner, believe “secularization”is one of the most significant factors appearing in the development of modern national political systems.
-In this context, the value of modern science is highly esteemed, and traditional ways of living and believing that fail to pass the inspection of science are condemned as superstition and conservatism.
-Yet, the problem is that because modern science is just one of many methods developed by mankind to theorize, interpret and explore the psychic world, it can neither entirely explain humans’ spirituality and emotions, nor truly fulfill our spiritual needs.
-The long prevailing idea of prioritizing rationalism and positivism therefore creates a religious/spiritual void in modern society—a void not only loaded with many assertions and deceptions, but also often manipulated by scoundrels for their personal interests and social power.
+In contemporary society, religion is often viewed as the antithesis of modernity.
+Sociologist Max Weber introduced the concept of "disenchantment" to describe the characteristics of "demystification" in modern society.
+Scholars like Émile Durkheim and Larry Shiner argue that "secularization" is one of the most important factors in the development of modern national political systems.
+In this context, modern science is highly valued, and traditional ways of living and believing that cannot withstand scientific scrutiny are condemned as superstition and conservatism.
+However, the issue is that modern science is just one of the many methods developed by humankind to theorize, interpret and explore the psychic world.
+As a result, it cannot entirely explain human spirituality and emotions or truly satisfy our spiritual needs.
+The long-standing idea of prioritizing rationalism and positivism has created a religious and spiritual vacuum in modern society - a vacuum that is not only full of numerous assertions and deceptions, but is also often manipulated by unscrupulous individuals or groups for their personal gain and social power.

 The first exhibition room presents the artwork of Chuan-Lun Wu, “Angle-Fortune”(2016-2017).
 Using 3D-scanning, data analyses, documentation and paper-carving, the artist represents a stone pile built by the riverside near Baekdamsa Temple, South Korea.
 Piling up stones is a primitive religious ritual of making a wish in Korea.
 By doing so, humans create a simple artwork by re-setting natural objects in praise and honor of sublime mother nature.
 “Angle–Fortune”is an artistic action with similar essence, in which the artist applies science and mathematics to honor primitive religious rituals of mankind.
 By presenting this artwork, “Relocating Divinity”discusses the primitive meaning of human religious ceremonies and religious art.